TritonDataCenter/manta/docs/manta-ops.md

 Platform updates for compute nodes (including the headnode) are exactly the same as for any other SDC compute node.
 For reference, this is documented here.

 1. Find the platform you want to use.
-If you have access to the builds under /Joyent_Dev, then you can find the latest with:
+Joyent's public builds are stored under /Joyent\_Dev/public.
+You can find the latest with:

         $ platform=$(mfind -n 'platform-master-.*.tgz' \
-            $(mget -q /Joyent_Dev/stor/builds/platform/master-latest))
+            $(mget -q /Joyent_Dev/public/builds/platform/master-latest))

 2. Copy the platform to /var/tmp on the headnode.
-If you have access to the builds under Joyent_Dev, you can use "msign" to sign a link to the platform from a system with internet access:

-        $ url=$(msign "$platform")

-   and then download it on each headnode with:
+You can download that build
+   with:

         headnode$ cd /var/tmp;
-        headnode$ curl -o platform-master-DATESTAMP.tgz -k "URL"
+        headnode$ curl -O -k $MANTA_URL$platform

-   where URL is the `$url` from above.
+   where $platform is from step 1 above.

 3. On the headnode, run: